The best banana pudding ever

 I really hope you get to try my version of this banana pudding.
 It is the bomb.
 I am actually about to make another batch because my husband and my brother pretty much had the most of it.
 I just love this simple and luscious dessert :-)

 Total Time: 15 minutes

-2 tbsp maple syrup, more if you like.
+2 tbsp maple syrup, I don't use any

-8-9 oz vanilla wafers, I used Trader Joe's brand which have not High fructose corn syrup or trans fats
+8-9 oz vanilla wafers, I used Trader Joe's brand w/ no High fructose corn syrup or trans fats

 On another large bowl add the tapioca pudding, 1/3 of the whipped heavy cream, half of the vanilla wafers broken into pieces and 2 of the sliced bananas.
 Combine with a spatula until mixed.

 On any parfait glasses of your choice, place one vanilla wafer followed by the pudding mixture, 2 or 3 slices of banana and some heavy cream.
 Repeat layers if your glass are tall enough and finish with heavy cream sprinkled with broken wafers over the top.